 He was born in Ohio and the family settled in California.
 He started out in The Fifties

 as a teenage pop singer, then became a session musician.
 In The Sixties

 he relocated to London and became the lead singer of The Walker Brothers, a three-man Teen Idol

 group with fellow singers John Maus and Gary Leeds (none of whom were really called Walker

 .)
 They had a string of hit singles including "My Ship Is Coming In", "The Sun Ain't Gonna Shine Anymore" and "Stay With Me Baby", rivaling the Beatles in popularity with British youth.
-Scott still became dissatisfied with the band's sound, and he made a series of increasingly distinctive self-titled albums
+Scott still became dissatisfied with the band's sound, and he made a series of increasingly-strange albums (creatively-titled Scott

 , Scott 2

 , Scott 3

 ).
 He also developed a love for the music of Jacques Brel